microsoft/dstoolkit-route-optimization/README.md

 ![image](docs/media/pipeline.png)

 We will use a simplified example to elaborate the above steps one by one.
-Assume we have a set of order as below, where we group same type of items from the same order as a single record to ease our discussion later on.
+Assume we have a set of order as below, where we group same type (namely, having same Material_ID) of items from the same order as a single record to ease our discussion later on.

 | Order_ID | Material_ID | Number_of_items | Weight_Per_Item | Source | Destination | Available_Time | Deadline |
 | ----------- | ----------- | --------------|----------- | ----------- | --------------| ----------- | ----------- |